Overlooking Loch Creran in the West Highlands

 Overlooking Loch Creran with wonderful views towards the mountains around Glen Creran, our caravan site is in a very well maintained area on a quiet field with hardstandings, electric hookup and free WiFi.
 A short distance from the A828 on the quiet loop road around the Loch we are idealy situated to allow you to expore by walking, cycling or by car.
 Only 14 miles from Oban, 30 miles from Fort William and with so much just on your doorstep like the shore below the site with fascinating marine plant and wild life.

-Well placed for walking, cycling, canoeing and fishing directly from the Dallachulish.
+Well placed for walking, cycling, canoeing and fishing directly from Dallachulish.

-Visit the bustling port of Oban, the nearby Sea Life Centre and take a trip to Fort William and Ben Nevis
+Visit the bustling port of Oban and take a trip to Fort William and Ben Nevis

 The area around Oban is rich with attraction for tourists, from the dramatic scenery of the coast and mountains to the fascinating histories of local castles and ancient religious sites.